Heritage in Focus

 -

-DJ Ablaze Meursault
+Ablaze Meursault / DJ

 Katerina P. Trichia, also known as DJ Ablaze Meursault, holds a BA in Theatre from the University of Peloponnese and an MA in Culture and Film from the National and Kapodistrian University of Athens.
 Her thesis, titled “DIY Record Labels in Greece during the 90s: A chronicle and a study of their activity,” delves into the vibrant independent music scene of that era.
 Her artistic endeavors span a diverse array of media, including music (Filament Zine), film curation (Boiling Films, Drama International Short Film Festival, Opening Nights - AIFF, Ios Festival, Syros International Film Festival), and photography through Studio Trichia.